Vinifera

 How does Vinifera fit in with the broader VMFRP project?

-The infrastructure at Vinifera is one part of a package of works being delivered in Victoria under the Murray Darling Basin Plan.
+The infrastructure at Vinifera is one part of a package of works being delivered in Victoria under the Murray–Darling Basin Plan.
 Floodplain infrastructure is designed to target specific ecological outcomes at each site.
-The decision to release water at a particular site is based on a series of factors determined by a holistic approach to keeping the Murray and its floodplains healthy.
+The decision to water a site is informed by floodplain conditions and is part of a holistic approach to keeping the Murray River and its floodplains healthy.
 Planning and delivery of environmental water operations is coordinated via catchment management authorities, in consultation with stakeholders including Traditional Owners, land managers, water authorities and the local community, and informed by the results of ecological monitoring programs.

 How do we know the project will work?